 So how can I get started with my Personal Statement?

 There is probably no part of the application process that is more challenging than the Personal Statement, so first of all remember that there are thousands of others in the same position as you!
-So don’t panic, and if you need guidance, feel free to reach out to your MABECS consultant who has helped thousands of others in the same shoes.
+So don’t panic, and if you need guidance, feel free to reach out to your MABECS education advisor who has helped thousands of others in the same shoes.

 Dedicate time to plan your personal statement carefully.
 Think about the points to be included in your personal statement; begin with a draft, and gradually improve it based on feedback received.

 What do I write about in the Personal Statement?

 There are no hard and fast rules but the following two are the major points that needs to be covered in your Personal Statement.

 - You need to convey a genuine interest in the degree/subject you have applied for at the university.

 - Express yourself thoughtfully in the Personal Statement on why you have chosen the course you have listed.
 This forms quite an important part of your Personal Statement.